-If VP anaphoric det can be licensed in situ by all and only C, and if expletive-initial V2 clauses are just TPs (because expletives cannot occupy Spec-CP), the possibility of VP anaphoric det in a clause embedded inside an expletive-initial clause is predicted to depend on whether the embedded clause is a TP or a CP.
+If VP-anaphoric det can be licensed in situ by any and only C, and if expletive-initial V2 clauses are just TPs (because expletives cannot occupy Spec-CP), the possibility of VP-anaphoric det in a clause embedded inside an expletive-initial clause is predicted to depend on whether the embedded clause is a TP or a CP.
 In particular, we predict the following distribution:

-- (57) $[{\text{TP}} \text{ EXPLETIVE } V{fin} \dots [{\text{TP}} \dots \text{ DET}]]$ - (58) $[{\text{TP}} \text{ EXPLETIVE } V{fin} \dots [{\text{CP}} \dots \text{ DET}]]$

-The structure in (57) is predicted to be ungrammatical because there is no C to license det, whereas (58) is predicted to be grammatical because the embedded clause contains a C that can license det.
+$$(45)^[{TP} \text{ EXPLETIVE } V{fin} \dots [{TP} \dots \text{ DET}]]$$ clause contains a C that can license det.
 To test these predictions we need to identify constructions that have these structures.

+(46) [

+$${\text{TP}}$$

+EXPLETIVE $V{fin} \dots [{\text{CP}} \dots \text{DET}]]$

+The structure in (45) is predicted to be ungrammatical because there is no C to license det, whereas (46) is predicted to be grammatical because the embedded

+4.3.1

+$$[{TP} \dots [{TP} \dots ]]$$

+case

-$[\mathbf{TP} \cdots [\mathbf{TP} \cdots]]$ case The best candidate for the C-less structure in (57) is a raising construction with a raised expletive subject and VP anaphora in the embedded clause, as in (59a,b).
+A strong candidate for the C-less structure in (45) is a raising construction with a raised expletive subject and VP anaphora in the embedded clause, as in (47a,b).

-(59) "Lad os gå en tur," sagde Klump, "så sker der nok noget spændende. let us go a walk said Klump then happens EXPL probably something exciting.
-Lets go for a walk, Klump said, then probably something exciting will happen.
+(47) "Lad os gå en tur," sagde Klump, "så sker der nok noget let us go a walk said Klump then happens EXPL probably something spændende.

-a. $[{TP} Der plejer jo [{TP} at gøre det]].$ [=(57)] EXPL usually.is you-know to do DET b. $\begin{bmatrix} CP & Det & plejer & der & jo & [TP & at gøre] \end{bmatrix}.$ $DET & usually.is you-know & to & do$ $As & is usually & the & case.$
+'Let's go for a walk, Klump said, then probably something exciting will happen.'

+(a) $$[{TP} Der plejer jo [{TP} at gøre det]]. [= (45)] EXPL used.to indeed to do DET$$

+(b) [CP Det plejer der jo [TP at gøre]].

+DET used to EXPL indeed to do

+'As is usually the case.'

-The raising verb plejer has no verbal correspondent in modern English, but it is one of the most used raising predicates in Danish.
+The raising verb plejer has no verbal equivalent in English, but it is one of the most used raising predicates in Danish.
 The antecedent of the embedded VP anaphor is sker noget spændende ('happens something exciting') which takes an expletive subject.
-(The consituency of the antecedent VP obscured by verb movement of sker.)
-In both a and b, the expletive subject of the embedded clause has raised to the subject position of the matrix clause, i.e. Spec-TP.
-In (59b), the VP anaphor has also moved out of the embedded clause and surfaces in sentenceinitial position, preceding the finite raising verb.
-The result is a non-subject initial V2 clause: some constituent other than the subject occupies initial position (i.e. Spec-CP), the finite verb occupies second position (i.e. C), and the subject appears in third position (in Spec-TP).
-The movement of the VP anaphor to matrix Spec-CP is prompted by a uatop feature on matrix C. (Movement of the expletive to matrix subject position is presumably triggered by the regular EPP feature on matrix T, and won't concern us further here.)
+(The constituency of the antecedent VP is obscured by verb movement of sker.)
+In both (47a) and (47b), the expletive subject of the embedded clause has raised to the subject position of the matrix clause, i.e. Spec-TP.
+In (47b), the VP anaphor has also moved out of the embedded clause and surfaces in sentence-initial position, preceding the finite raising verb.
+The result is a non-subject-initial V2 clause: some constituent other than the subject occupies initial position (i.e. Spec-CP), the finite verb occupies second position (i.e. C), and the subject appears in third position (in Spec-TP).
+The movement of the VP anaphor to matrix Spec-CP is prompted by a uatop feature on matrix C. (Movement of the expletive to matrix subject position is triggered by the regular EPP feature on matrix T, and won't concern us further here.)
 The VP anaphor is licensed by the matrix C and the derivation converges.
-This accounts for the grammaticality of (59b).
+This accounts for the grammaticality of (47b).

-Turning to (59a), first note that it is indeed ungrammatical as predicted if it instantiates the structure in (57).
-Following the logic of the previous section, we know that the matrix clause in (59a) is just a TP, since the expletive is initial in the matrix clause and expletives cannot occupy Spec-CP.
-The syntax of raising tells is that the embedded clause is also a TP (Chomsky 1981:66 and much subsequent work) and hence (59a) instantiates the structure in (57).
+Turning to (47a), first note that it is indeed ungrammatical as predicted if it instantiates the structure in (45).
+Following the logic of the previous section, we know that the matrix clause in (47a) is just a TP, since the expletive is initial in the matrix clause and expletives cannot occupy Spec-CP.
+The syntax of raising tells us that the embedded clause is also a TP (Chomsky 1981: 66 and much subsequent work) and hence (47a) instantiates the structure in (45).
 It is ungrammatical because the VP anaphor is not licensed.
-It can only be licensed by C (as encoded in det's uC feature) but there is no C in this structure, only TPs.
+It can only be licensed by C (as encoded in the uC feature on det) but there is no C in this structure, only TPs.